brycesteve/Perfect-View2Pdf/README.md

 Css is mostly supported either inline, or from absolute urls.
 Relative links can be problematic, as the files are rendered in a tmp directory.

+## Versions
+First working release is tagged "1.1.0"

+_This module was created to satisfy a requirement for my project.
+If you find any bugs, or it doesn't satisfy your needs, then please feel free to modify it._

-## Quick Start
+# Quick Start

-## NOTE: This project is still in development
-#### Please do not use this module in your apps, as it is currently incomplete

 Install wkhtmltopdf on your server.

 NOTE: The screen dpi affects pdf creation.
 As I only use this for rendering from a linux server it works for what I need.
 If you want pdfs to render correctly on another os (macOS), then you will have to tweak your font sizes.
-For accurate layout, css percentaage widths are recommended
+For accurate layout, css percentage widths are recommended

 MacOS:
 ```